Best Secured Personal Loan Rates From 3.50% in September 2025

 +

-If you’re looking for fast cash, this loan won’t work.
+If you’re looking for quick cash, this loan won’t work.
 Digital Federal Credit Union’s Savings-Secured Loan is designed to improve your credit.
 In order to borrow money, you have to have funds in your DCU share (or savings) account.
 Then, you can borrow up to your account balance.

 DCU reports your payments to the major credit bureaus, including TransUnion, Experian and Equifax.
 If you make your payments on time, your credit score should tick up.
 You have to join DCU before you can open an account or get a loan.
 If you don’t qualify for membership through traditional means, you can join a partner organization.
 Organization memberships come with fees ranging from $10 to $120+.